 A study of the theology of social holiness as expressed in a life of compassionate stewardship.
 The course will explore current literature and programs being developed by evangelical churches focusing on compassionate ministries.
 Special attention will be given to urban compassionate ministry centers being developed by the Church of the Nazarene.
-Fulfills a General Education Cultural Competency (CC) requirement.
+Fulfills an NNU Core Cultural Awareness (CAP1) requirement.